+Collin's proactive prevention, education and counseling program seeks to eliminate the use and abuse of substances.
 Collin College is dedicated to providing quality education in a wholesome environment for its student body.
-Know Now, Collin's substance abuse initiative, serves as a resource for the college community in identification of substance abuse and appropriate referrals.
-Know Now promotes assessment, referral, and counseling by licensed counselors for students through Collin's Counseling Services.
-Educational materials, programs and resources are also available and distributed at campus events and in Counseling Services.
+Know Now, Collin's substance abuse initiative, serves as a resource for the college community for prevention and referrals as well as the following in conjunction with Counseling Services: